ni8x/wallrote/README.md

-# WalleRotator 🖼️
+# WallRote 🖼️

 A lightweight, zero-dependency Windows desktop wallpaper rotator written in Python.
 It runs invisibly in the background, consuming practically zero CPU/RAM, and automatically updates your desktop background at a customizable interval.

 ## ✨ Features

-- **Reddit Integration**: Automatically scrapes the "Top 10 of the day" posts from any subreddit (e.g., `r/wallpapers`, `r/EarthPorn`) and sets a random high-quality image as your desktop background.
-- **Local Folder Support**: Prefer your own images?
-You can easily configure it to randomly cycle through a local folder of `.jpg` or `.png` files instead.
-- **Zero-Dependency Core**: Uses native Windows `ctypes` (`SystemParametersInfoW`) to change the background without needing heavy 3rd-party libraries.
-- **Fully Portable & Universal**:
-  - Automatically resolves to your universal `Pictures` folder (`C:\Users\YourUser\Pictures\WalleRotator`) to store configs and downloads.
-  - Automatically adds itself to the Windows Startup folder on the very first run.
-- **JSON Configuration**: Highly customizable via a simple `config.json` file.
+*   **Reddit & Local Support**: Cycle through your own photos or automatically grab top-tier shots from subreddits like `r/EarthPorn`.
+*   **Invisible & Efficient**: Written in Python using `ctypes` to talk directly to Windows—no heavy libraries, no open terminal windows.
+*   **Zero Setup**: On the first run, it creates its own folders in your `Pictures` directory and adds itself to your Windows Startup automatically.
+*   **Simple Config**: Everything from the subreddit source to the rotation interval is handled in a clean `config.json`.
+*
 ## ⚙️ Configuration

 When you run the script for the first time, it will automatically generate a `config.json` file in your `Pictures\WalleRotator` folder.